 Promotions and special discounts targeting mobile users can help drive mobile conversions.
 Magento offers a number of different extensions that allow you to segment your customer base.
 It also offers customizable promotions, such as daily offers or seasonal discounts, to different groups of customers.

 Rewards programs for repeat mobile customers can help to build a loyal customer base.
-It also while encourages visitors to return to your site.
+They also encourage visitors to return to your site.
 Free shipping or quantity discount offers can encourage shoppers to load up their carts.
 As noted above, each customer segment will respond differently to promotional offers.
 Experiment with different promotions to find which ones do the best job of driving mobile conversion rates for your site’s visitors.

 Minimize Loading Speed